fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 - Creating resources with initial contents should be as easy as creating them *without* any initial contents
 - Destroying resources should be able to be performed simply and explicitly
 - Creating and destroying resources from multiple threads must be possible
-- Transferring data from staging buffers should be performed asynchrously and without user involvement
+- Transferring data from staging buffers should be performed asynchronously and without user involvement
 - Cleaning up and managing the lifetime of these staging buffers and their data must be done by the system, not the user

 This gives us a fairly clear picture of what capabilities we need to support, so I began to move forward with the design.